mediaexplorer74/Metamorbob/README.md

-# Metamorbob - main branch
+# Metamorbob - uwp branch
-R.E. of ITCH.io Metamorbob game project.
+Remake of ITCH.io Metamorbob game project.

 ## About
 "3 unique capacities, 5 levels and 1 boss, Can you reach the end in this perma-death adventure?"

 ## Tech details
-- "Windows Desktop" app
+- UWP app
-- .NET 4.8
+- Min Win.
+SDK is 10240, Main Win.
+SDK is 19041
-- Proto only (Pure R.E. via DotPeek, no src code edit)
+- Work in progress

 ## .
 As is.
 Learn purposes only.